 Any marketer, broker, public agency, city, county, or special district that combines the loads of multiple end-use customers in facilitating the sale and purchase of electric energy, transmission, and other services on behalf of these customers.

-Necessary services that must be provided in the generation and delivery of electricity.
-As defined by the Federal Energy Regulatory Commission, they include: coordination and scheduling services (load following, energy imbalance service, control of transmission congestion); automatic generation control (load frequency control and the economic dispatch of plants); contractual agreements (loss compensation service); and support of system integrity and security (reactive power, or spinning and operating reserves).
+Necessary services that must be provided in the generation and transmission of electricity.
+As defined by the Federal Energy Regulatory Commission, they include coordination and scheduling services (load following, energy imbalance service, control of transmission congestion); automatic generation control (load frequency control and the economic dispatch of plants); contractual agreements (loss compensation service); and support of system integrity and security (reactive power or spinning and operating reserves).

-The minimum amount of electric power delivered or required over a given period of time at a steady rate.
+The minimum amount of electric power delivered or required over a given period of time at a steady amount.

-The generating equipment normally operated to serve loads on an around-the-clock basis.
+The generating level of output that is usually operated to serve loads on an around-the-clock basis.

-The abbreviation for 1 billion cubic feet of natural gas.
+The abbreviation for one billion cubic feet of natural gas is equivalent to one million Mcf.

-An entity that arranges the sale and purchase of electric energy, transmission, and other services between buyers and sellers, but does not take title to any of the power sold.
+An entity arranges the sale and purchase of electric energy, transmission, and other services between buyers and sellers.
+Still, it does not take title to any of the power sold and is sometimes referred to by energy suppliers as a channel partner.

-A standard unit for measuring the quantity of heat energy equal to the quantity of heat required to raise the temperature of 1 pound of water by 1 degree Fahrenheit.
+A standard unit for measuring the quantity of heat energy equal to the amount of heat required to raise the temperature of one pound of water by one degree Fahrenheit.

-All generation, transmission, and distribution services provided by one entity for a single charge.
-This would include ancillary services and retail services.
+All generation, transmission and distribution services are provided by one entity for a single charge.
+This would include ancillary services, transmission, capacity, energy supply and related services.

-A non-bypassable charge levied on each customer of a distribution utility, including those who are served under contracts with nonutility suppliers, for recovery of a utility's transition costs.
+Typically assessed during the transition period between a traditional monopoly construct and a competitive model.
+A non-bypassable charge is levied on each distribution utility customer, including those served under contracts with non-utility suppliers, for recovery of a utility’s transition costs.

-Traditional electric utility regulation under which a utility is allowed to set rates based on the cost of providing service to customers and the right to earn a guaranteed profit.
+Traditional electric utility regulation under which a utility is allowed to set rates based on the cost of providing services to customers and the right to earn a guaranteed profit.

-Allowing all customers to purchase kilowatthours of electricity from any of a number of companies that compete with each other.
+Allows all customers to purchase their energy or gas from any number of retail suppliers that compete with each other.

-The forward market for energy and ancillary services to be supplied during the settlement period of a particular trading day that is conducted by the Independent System Operator, the power exchange, and other Scheduling Coordinators.
-This market closes with the Independent System Operator's acceptance of the final day-ahead schedule.
+The forward market for energy and ancillary services is to be supplied during the settlement period of a particular trading day conducted by the Independent System Operator (ISO), the power exchange, and/or other Scheduling Coordinators.
+This market closes with the ISO’s acceptance of the final day-ahead schedule.

 Owners and/or operators of transmission and distribution system equipment who provide billing and related energy services for the transmission and delivery of electricity.

-The rate at which electric energy is delivered to or by a system, part of a system, or piece of equipment, at a given instant or averaged over any designated period of time.
+The rate at which electric energy is delivered to or by a system, part of a system, or piece of equipment, at a given instant or averaged over any designated period of time (typically measured in kW or MW).

-A bid into the power exchange indicating a quantity of energy or an ancillary service that an eligible customer is willing to purchase and, if relevant, the maximum price that the customer is willing to pay.
+A bid into the Day-Ahead market indicates a quantity of energy or an ancillary service that an eligible customer is willing to purchase and, if relevant, the maximum price that the customer is willing to pay.

 The delivery of electricity to retail customers (including homes, businesses, etc.).